deepakjha67/Deepakjha67/README.md

 ## 👨‍💻 About Me

-🎓 Currently studying Electronics and Communication Engineering (ECE) (Batch 2024–2028)
+🎓 Currently persuing BTech in ECE (Batch 2024–2028)
 🌱 I’m currently learning Data Structures & Algorithms (DSA) and diving deep into Machine Learning
 🎯 Goal: To become a proficient AI Engineer and build scalable, intelligent models